melnx/qtSync/README.md

 qtSync
 ======

-qtSync directive for Angular.js lets you sync the collection iterated by ng-repeat with other users
+qtSync directive for Angular.js lets you sync the collection iterated by ng-repeat with other users/clients.

+This example implements a chat room with minimal amounts of code.

 ```html
 <ul>